vaughnteegarden/slate/source/includes/_howto.md

     }
 });
 ```
 When you have the product choice, call the SDK `checkoutOrder` method.
 Pass in the merchant, type, delivery address id, loyalty info (if any), geolocation if available, and finally the information on the chosen product.
-The response will include an order id, final total price, and a price breakdown (composed of base price, shipping, and tax).
+The response includes an order id, final total price, and a price breakdown (composed of base price, shipping, and tax).

 #### 5. Show payment card choices